 The Medicare Part B basic premium does not include the IRMAA portion of your premium.

 Do not enroll in Medicare Part D separate from your LACERS plan.
-LACERS Senior Plans already include Medicare Part D.
+LACERS' Senior Medical Plans already include Medicare Part D.

 If you enroll in Medicare Part D on your own or through another group plan, LACERS may terminate your LACERS medical coverage.